 The authors beautifully sum up the book in the last lines:

 In the case of Indology, the institutional and hegemonic aspects have so dominated the disciplinary aspects that we can no longer ask the most elementary questions of science: for whom and for what good?
 Since this science no longer has a positive motivation such as the reappropriation of tradition or the upholding of ethical values, its effects are negative and nugatory.
 In Carne-Ross’s memorable words, “if the humanities failed to humanize us”, it is “because we deprived them of their humanity by alternately aestheticizing them and handing them over to scholarship”.
 In this sense, German Indology is truly worthy of the epithet “the nay science”.

 This article is neither a summary nor a review of the fantastic book.
-I am too unqualified to be critiquing and the book is too voluminous for an attempt to a concise summary.
-This is simply a fanboy tribute to a phenomenal book.
+I am too unqualified to be critiquing and the book is too voluminous for an attempt at a concise summary.
+This is simply a personal tribute to a phenomenal book.
 A thousand pranaams to the authors Vishwa Adluri and Joydeep Bagchee who have done a great service to the cause of our national heritage and culture.
-Just by reading the book generated so much anger; I can only imagine the anger which they must have felt while authoring this book.
-Fortunately, the anger is well controlled, and the scholarly rebuttal of the Indologists never becomes a diatribe or a polemic.
+Just reading the book generated so much anger; I can only imagine the exasperation which they must have felt while authoring this book.
+Fortunately, the tone is well controlled, and the scholarly rebuttal of the Indologists never becomes a diatribe or a polemic.
 I repeat and plead here, the country deserves a simplified version of the book.

 Featured Image: Amazon, Swarajya